 Did you know?

 The other morning I had the kitchen window cracked and could hear plenty of birdsong and watched as birds excitedly flew about the yard.
-Suddenly, all went quiet; a sharp cut-off in song and activity.
-I then could hear a chickadee giving its high-pitched “see” alarm notes.
+Suddenly, all went quiet; there was a sharp drop in song and activity.
+I then could hear a chickadee singing its high-pitched “see” alarm notes.
 These notes are often used when there’s a sudden and immediate threat nearby and the neat thing about their quality: the source cannot be traced; they are non-locatable!
 These calls have a frequency of about 7 kilohertz for almost all songbirds worldwide.
 This universal language allows non-related individuals and different species to recognize each other’s warnings (Runtz 2012).
-When these notes are heard followed by absolute silence, you best just go get your bins or camera because something’s paying your yard a visit and that something means business! 😉

 While birding on Amherst Island about a month ago, a friend and I heard a chickadee giving these high-pitched “see” notes and glanced around to find a Northern Shrike buried deep in the tangles, giving chase!